LuminiteTime/Compilers-Construction-Hmm/docs/analyzer.md

 bash ./docker_test.sh
 ```

-This builds a container, runs `integration_test.sh`, which builds the parser, runs the original tests, then runs the analyzer tests.
+This builds a container and runs the unified test harness (native parser/analyzer tests) and Java tests.

 ## Test suite additions